 Q. What is the price of the tickets?

-A: Tickets for the Proms Concerts are £37.50 for adults and £15 for children and for the ABBA Revival concerts tickets are £30 for adults and £15 for children (booking fees apply).
+A: Tickets for the Proms Concerts are £37.50 for adults and £15 for children (aged 5-16) and for the ABBA Revival concerts tickets are £30 for adults and £15 for children (aged 5-16) (booking fees apply).
 Tickets are general admission.
 Seating is not provided and positions are not assigned/reserved.
+Under 5's are FREE and don't require a ticket.

 Q. How are tickets delivered?